jmethao/Project_3/README.md

 ## **Resources We Used**

 ## **James Elander's Resources: https://myfwc.com/ https://datamaps.github.io/  Please note that I used the AI learning assistant and went to office hours to get my code debugged.
+Step 1.
+Download the files in james_code.
+Step 2.
+Navigate the to folder on your computer
+Step 3.
+Locally host a server and click on the index file to open the website

+James Analysis: I expected the most amount of alligators to be harvested in counties that encompassed the Everglades.
+I was surprised to see that the 2 largest alligator harvests happened in counties that were around the Orlando metro area.

 ## **Mai Houa Hang's Resources:**